microsoft/BioModelAnalyzer/README.md

 Also, **ApiServer** stores information about failures during simulations and analysis performed for BMA client.
 It saves the failed request and error message so it is possible to reproduce the error case.

-Location and format of logs is determined by the unity config files used by **ApiServer** and depend on deployment type.
+Location and format of logs is determined by the Unity config files used by **ApiServer** and depend on deployment type.
+See Unity configuration file samples in following sections.

 * **Azure** deployment (both App Service or Cloud Service) should use Storage Account to store logs.
+To do that register `BMAWebApi.ActivityAzureLogger` and `BMAWebApi.FailureAzureLogger` types in the **ApiServer** Unity configuration file.
+You will get:

    - Activity logs are stored in the `ClientActivity` table of the given Storage Account.
    - Failure logs are stored in the `ServiceFailures` table of the given Storage Account.
    Table rows reference blobs of the `failures` container which keep both failed request and response.

 * **Web hosting** deployment (icnluding local IIS Express) should use local files to store logs.
+To do that register `BMAWebApi.ActivityFileLogger` and `BMAWebApi.FailureFileLogger` types in the **ApiServer** Unity configuration file.
+You will get:

-  - Activity logs are stored as a CSV file `activity_*date*.csv` in a folder defined in the web.config.
+  - Activity logs are stored as a CSV file `activity_*date*.csv` in a folder defined in the unity configuration file.
-  - Failure logs are stored as a CSV file `failures_*date*.csv` in a folder defined in the web.config.
+  - Failure logs are stored as a CSV file `failures_*date*.csv` in a folder defined in the unity configuration file.
   Along with the file, there is a folder
-  `requests` with files keeping the failed requests and referenced from the table.
+  `requests` with files keeping the failed requests.
+The CSV table rows reference these files by names.

 ## Deploy on App Service